What if the opposite of failure is not success?

 The world defines success in terms of position and excess.
 Excess of money, talent, fame, and possessions.
 What if the world has it all wrong?
 What if the opposite of failure is not success?

 Worldly success does not matter if there is no faithfulness to God.
 We only fail when we are unfaithful.
-God’s viewpoint is what matters, not the worlds.
-We need to be faithful to the God in whom we can entrust everything.
+God’s viewpoint is what matters, not the world.
+We must be faithful to the God to whom we can entrust everything.

 Faithful to read scripture.